 This is the Probiotic Paste I use and is safe to use with goats.

-Breeding Tip #6.
-Apple Cider Vinegar
+Breeding Tip #7.
+Apple Cider Vinegar can be helpful.

 I love ACV and I not only feed it to my goats but to my chickens and ducks as well.
 Before Rut I will add about a tablespoon of ACV to a gallon of water and pour it into my buck’s water dish once a week.
 The goats love the taste and it really encourages them to drink up.
 Water, in my opinion, is the best way to promote good goat health in does and especially bucks.